thatvirtualboy/thatvirtualboy.github.io/_posts/2020/2020-03-18-work-from-home-like-a-boss.markdown

 ### Bonus tips and tricks
 - **Invest in a Stand Up Desk**
-I've been thrilled with my [Autonomous](https://www.autonomous.ai) SmartDesk 2 Business Edition.
+I've been thrilled with my [Autonomous](https://www.autonomous.ai) SmartDesk 2 Business Edition (pictured above!).
 I find that adjusting it throughout the day can really help with sore backs and sore butts!
+Be sure to use my referral link to get a discount on your order: https://bit.ly/2UYmlPX

 - **Listen to instrumental music**
 Whether it's classical or EDM (or both, like I tend to listen to!) music without words can help you focus.